FAQ | Published on 21st May 2021

 What counts as “large format” porcelain?

-In the tile industry, “large format” refers to porcelain slabs significantly bigger than traditional tiles.
-Common dimensions include 3000 × 1000 mm and 2600 × 1200 mm, often manufactured in a slim 6 mm thickness — ideal for lightweight uses such as wall cladding and feature panels.
-These expansive sheets allow entire walls or surfaces to be finished with minimal joints, giving a clean, uninterrupted appearance.
+In the tile industry, “large format” refers to porcelain slabs that are substantially bigger than standard tiles.
+Common sizes include 3000 × 1000 mm and 2600 × 1200 mm, typically produced in a slim 6 mm thickness that makes them ideal for lightweight applications such as wall cladding, feature panels, and splashbacks.
+These generous dimensions allow entire walls or surfaces to be finished with minimal joints, creating a clean, uninterrupted appearance.

-Different thickness options are available to suit various applications: thinner sheets are perfect for vertical installations, while thicker versions provide the strength needed for floors, steps, and exterior areas.
-This flexibility makes large-format porcelain a practical and stylish choice for both residential and commercial environments.
+Different thickness options are available to suit various uses.
+Thinner sheets are well-suited to vertical installations, while thicker versions offer the strength and rigidity required for floors, steps, and exterior spaces.
+This combination of versatility and visual appeal makes large format porcelain an increasingly popular choice for both residential and commercial projects.

 At-a-glance Large format sheets can reach 3000×1000 mm or more, in thicknesses from 6 mm for cladding to 20 mm for outdoor use.